Public Records & Services in Colville

 Business & Licensing Records

 Entrepreneurs and business owners in Colville can obtain information on local business licenses, zoning regulations, and permits through the city's Building and Planning Department.
 The department's website and staff provide details on the application process, required documentation, and other essential information for those starting, expanding, or operating a business within city limits.
-The City Clerk's office also serves as a valuable resource for business-related public records and administrative matters.
+The City Clerk's office also is a valuable resource for business related public records and administrative matters.

 Economy & Demographics

 Colville and the surrounding Stevens County have a diverse local economy anchored by agriculture, ranching, and timber harvesting.
 Major employers in the region include the Colville School District, Colville Tribal Federal Corporation, and Avista Utilities.
-The city's municipal airport also plays a role in supporting the local economy, providing air transportation services for residents and businesses.
+The city's municipal airport also helps with supporting the local economy, providing air transportation services for residents and businesses.
 Census data indicates that the median household income in Colville is $47,500, with a poverty rate of approximately 17%.

 Elections & Voter Records